 Most Sony soundbars are well-suited for dialogue content, especially when combined with their dialogue enhancement feature, and the audio produced is clear and accurate.

-Most Sony soundbars lack bass or treble adjustment, which can be less than ideal as some of these soundbars have a less-than-neutral sound profile.
+Most Sony soundbars lack bass or treble adjustment, which can be less than ideal, as some have a less-than-neutral sound profile.
 Sony only provides preset EQs, so you can't customize or fine-tune your audio experience the way you like.
 None of the Sony soundbars offer a room correction feature.

 Samsung and Sony both create soundbars available at a wide array of price points to address different market segments.
 Their top-of-the-line models include Dolby Atmos and DTS:X support, as well as tools like room correction to optimize their sound.
-More budget-friendly options are available from both to address stereo listeners.
+Both offer more budget-friendly options to address stereo listeners.
 However, Samsung soundbars tend to come with far more sound customization tools, including graphic EQs.

 While Sony's products are available at many different price points to address a broader range of users, Sonos is a more premium soundbar manufacturer that generally produces more premium setups.
 Sonos bars come with built-in smart features like voice assistants, and they use psychoacoustic principles to create wider and more immersive soundstages than other setups.
 However, Sonos offers fewer options at budget-friendly price points, and they might not be worth the value for those who want a simple upgrade over their TV speakers.